-- Never let raw eggs come into contact with food that will be eaten raw (or with utensils that could cross-contaminate other foods).
+- Never let raw eggs or the utensils that touched them come into contact with food that will be eaten raw.

 - Cook eggs thoroughly until both the yolk and white are firm.
 Lightly cooked egg whites and yolks have both caused outbreaks of Salmonella infections.

 - Casseroles and other dishes containing eggs should be cooked to 160° F. Use a food thermometer to be sure.

 - Eat eggs promptly after cooking.
 Do not keep eggs warm or at room temperature (between 40° to 140° F) for more than 2 hours.

 - For recipes that call for raw or undercooked eggs (like Caesar salad dressing and homemade ice cream), consider using pasteurized shell eggs or pasteurized egg products.
 Look for the word "pasteurized" on the label to be sure.

 - Buy eggs only if sold from a refrigerator or refrigerated case.
 Keeping eggs adequately refrigerated prevents any Salmonella bacteria in or on the eggs from growing to higher numbers (which makes them more likely to cause illness).

 - At home, keep eggs refrigerated at 40° F or below until they're needed.
 Use a refrigerator thermometer to check.